-We have taken a number of steps to tackle financial crime.
+Over recent years HSBC has transformed its ability to manage financial crime risk.
 Since 2011, we have reduced the number of countries in which we operate and put in place far greater central control over our operations, including over financial crime compliance.

 Putting in place defences

 We have put in place a robust three lines of defence model.
-Most employees are in the first line of defence, spotting, reporting and managing financial crime.
-They are supported by the Financial Crime Risk function as the second line to provide oversight and challenge.
-The third line is Internal Audit, which act independently to assure the effectiveness of our controls and risk management.
+Frontline employees are supported by the Financial Crime Risk function as the second line of defence to provide oversight and challenge.
+The third line of defence is Internal Audit, which acts independently to assure the effectiveness of our controls and risk management.

 Ensuring our defences operate effectively

-In 2017 we are focused on completing the job of putting in place the systems and processes, and assessing all countries to ensure that our controls operate effectively everywhere.
+In 2017 we focused on completing the job of putting in place the new and upgraded systems and processes, and assessing all countries to ensure that our controls operate effectively everywhere.

 Our journey to fight financial crime will never end.
-We will continue to work to fine tune our systems and to ensure that our improvements are fully integrated into our day-to-day risk management practices, and effective and sustainable over the long term.
+In 2018 and beyond we will continue to work to fine tune our systems and to ensure that our improvements are fully integrated into our day-to-day risk management practices, and effective and sustainable over the long term.

-Criminals are constantly adapting their techniques, so we will continually adapt how we manage financial crime risk to keep them out of the banking system that we all depend on.
+Criminals are constantly adapting their techniques, so we will continuously adapt how we manage financial crime risk to keep them out of the banking system that we all depend on.